fireproof-storage/fireproof/README.md

 npm install use-fireproof
 ```

-or install the ledger in any JavaScript environment:
+or install the database in any JavaScript environment:

 ```sh
 npm install @fireproof/core